shree998/Campus-Expert/submissions/AkashaLilith/about.md

 I participated in a number of hackathons in Mauritius: [Krakathon](http://krakathon.com) 2016, [#RiSk[Solutions] Mauritius](https://www.facebook.com/RisksMu) 2017 and [WebCup Mauritius](https://www.facebook.com/WebCupMaurice) 2017 (and I will participate in the upcoming Krakathon 2017 and the [Startup Weekend Mauritius](https://www.facebook.com/StartupWeekendMUR) 2017).
 I also participated in the incubator program of the [MIT Global Startup Labs Mauritius](http://www.telecomcampus.mu/mit-gsl-programme) 2017.

-I talked at the [Developers Conference](https://conference.mscc.mu) 2017 about simple 2D game development using Phaser and JavaScript.
+I talked at the [Developers Conference](https://conference.mscc.mu) 2017 about simple 2D game development using JavaScript and Phaser.

 I am in the organising team of Front-End Dev Mauritius and help as a coach during their events.
 We organised the [Front-End Code Camp](https://frontendcodecamp.com) and we are organising a bigger one soon.